ibexa/documentation-developer/docs/ibexa_products/ibexa_headless.md

 ### Editorial stage

-You access with any web browser from any platform to a rich Back Office, the main place to
+You access with any web browser from any platform to a rich back office, the main place to

 - define users and their rights (customers, subscribers, editors, etc.),
 - organize content (content types, fields, tree, tags, languages, and more),